 The sheer amount of data and information that hits us in a short span of time has exponentially increased.
 Streams of information come from multiple sources and devices.
 A tweet here, a text message or email there; managing the flow and prioritization of all this information becomes a challenge.

 The ability to effectively filter and focus on what really requires your attention becomes paramount.
-This includes effectively managing your channels, deciding where to participate vs. where not to.
+Hence, this includes effectively managing your channels, deciding where to participate vs. where not to.
 A disciplined approach to managing distractions as opposed to real priorities is critical.

 Working and collaborating virtually is a necessity in a global world.
 However, despite a variety of tools and technologies, most people still struggle to be effective as members or leaders of virtual teams.
 People who will excel are those who have the skills to navigate virtual teams and collaboration.
 Virtual work demands a new set of competencies and effort in order to ensure productivity.